Mortise lock: Selection and installation

-Furthermore, a typical mortise lock typically accepts a wide range of other standardized manufacturers' cylinders and accessories, allowing architectural and functional conformity with other lock hardware already on site.
+Furthermore, a typical US mortise lock typically accepts a wide range of other standardized manufacturers' cylinders and accessories, allowing architectural and functional conformity with other lock hardware already on site.

 Manufacturers of mortise locks in the United States include Accurate, Arrow, Baldwin, Best, Corbin Russwin, Emtek Products, Inc, Falcon, Penn, Schlage, Sargent, and Yale.
 Distributors such as Nostalgic Warehouse carry a wide range of decorative trim and accessories to dress up the appearance of a lock installation.
 Also, many European manufacturers whose products had previously been restricted to "designer" installations have recently gained wider acceptance and use.

+Some cabinet locks have also been fitted as mortise locks, though they are uncommon.